kafai-yip/kafai-yip.github.io/_pages/home.md

 ---

-I’m a third-year PhD student in the Department of Linguistics at Yale University.
+I’m a fourth-year PhD student in the Department of Linguistics at Yale University.
 I’m interested in the structure of language and how it relates to meaning and sound.
 I love cats.
 I’m a Hong Konger.

 {% capture notice-text %}
-* [FoCaL-6](https://focalhongkong.wordpress.com/) will be happening at HKUST on Jun 10!
-More details to come, please stay tuned. (: [[poster](https://drive.google.com/file/d/1jTpIBeAUJjdOJKtBRYmKIVEPqB1CONrC/view)]
-* I'm very honored to receive the Best Abstract Award at [PLC-47](https://www.ling.upenn.edu/Events/PLC/plc47/schedulepage.html) for my abstract ``Agreeing with ‘only’ in Cantonese''! [[news](https://ling.yale.edu/news/ka-fai-yip-receives-plc-47-best-abstract-award)]
-* My paper on converbs and adverbial clauses has been published on [SCL](https://sciendo.com/article/10.2478/scl-2022-0006)!
-Comments are very welcome! [[lingbuzz](https://ling.auf.net/lingbuzz/006569)]
+* Stay tuned!
 {% endcapture %}

 <div class="notice--info">